 Remember, secured cards can come with more than one APR, and you may have different APRs for:

 - Cash advances

 The fees you pay can also vary.
 Some secured cards charge an annual fee; others don’t.
 Some may also charge a monthly service fee, or a fee for increasing your deposit.

 The takeaway?
 Read the fine print on secured card fees, rates and terms so you know exactly what you’re paying.

-Did you know that Chime's Credit Builder card has no fees, 0% APR and does not require minimum security deposit?
+Did you know that Chime's Credit Builder secured card has no fee, no interest, and helps you build your credit?